Pinafore/nlp-hw/feateng/README.md

 How to Turn in Your System
 -
+If you used additional training data, please include the source data in your Gradescope submission in a file named ``test_custom.json`` (if your file is <100MB), or submit a shell script named ``gather_resources.sh`` that will retrieve the file ``test_custom.json`` programatically from a public location (i.e a public S3 bucket).

+In addition, include your trained model in your submission by submitting a file named ``trained_model.th``.
+Follow the instructions [here](https://pytorch.org/tutorials/beginner/saving_loading_models.html#saving-loading-model-for-inference) on how to do this (saving and loading the ``state_dict``). **If you do not correctly save your trained model, or do not submit one at all, the autograder will fail.**

 Turn in your system as usual via Gradescope, where we'll be using the leaderboard as before.
 However, this time the score from the leaderboard will be part of your grade.